konst-aa/blog/example/items/autodiff-9000.md

-A somewhat short program (~150 loc) to automatically differentiate s-exprs, along with a breakdown of how it works.
+A Scheme script (~150 loc) to automatically differentiate s-exprs, along with a breakdown of how it works.
 It also comes with a REPL
 # ENDSPOILER

 ## Automatic Differentiator 9000